-Rona Ambrose - Director
+Rona Ambrose - Lead Director

-The Honourable Ronalee Ambrose has been a corporate director since retiring as a Member of Parliament of Canada in July 2017.
+The Honourable Ronalee Ambrose currently serves as Deputy Chairwoman of TD Securities.
 Ms. Ambrose is a former Leader of Canada's Official Opposition in the House of Commons and a former leader of the Conservative Party of Canada.
 She worked as Minister across nine Canadian government departments, and her service included the role of Vice Chair of the Treasury Board and chair of the cabinet committee for public safety, justice and aboriginal issues.
 In her time as health minister she worked with the World Health Organization on the global Ebola crisis and continues to promote health innovation.
 She also served as the Minister responsible for the Status of Women, and is a recognized champion for the rights of women and girls.
-Recently she was named 1 of 100 Global Innovators for Women by the United Nations.
+She was named 1 of 100 Global Innovators for Women by the United Nations.
 In addition to serving as a corporate director, Ms. Ambrose is a Global Fellow at the Wilson Center's Canada Institute in Washington, D.C., focusing on Canada-U.S. bilateral trade and North American competitiveness issues.
 She sits on the Prime Ministers panel for the NAFTA renegotiations.
-Ms. Ambrose also serves on the advisory board of the Canadian Global Affairs Institute, is a member of the Trilateral Commission and sits on the board of directors of TransAlta Corporation (an issuer listed on the TSX), Manulife Financial Corporation (an issuer listed on the TSX, New York Stock Exchange, Stock Exchange of Hong Kong and Philippine Stock Exchange), Plan International Canada and Coril Holdings Ltd. Ms. Ambrose holds a Bachelor of Arts from the University of Victoria and a Master of Arts from the University of Alberta and has completed the Harvard Kennedy School of Government Senior Leaders Program.
+Ms. Ambrose also serves on the advisory board of the Canadian Global Affairs Institute, is a member of the Trilateral Commission and sits on the board of directors of TransAlta Corporation (an issuer listed on the TSX), Plan International Canada, Coril Holdings Ltd. and Switch Health.
+Until September 1, 2020, she also served on the board of directors of Manulife Financial Corporation (an issuer listed on the TSX, New York Stock Exchange, Stock Exchange of Hong Kong and Philippine Stock Exchange).
+Ms. Ambrose holds a Bachelor of Arts from the University of Victoria and a Master of Arts from the University of Alberta and has completed the Harvard Kennedy School of Government Senior Leaders Program.

-Andrew Clark - Lead Director
+Andrew Clark - Director

-Andrew Clark has served as Chief Executive Officer of Park Lawn Corporation, a TSX-listed issuer ("Park Lawn") since July 2013.
-In this role, he has built Park Lawn from a six-location, Toronto-based cemetery business into one of the largest in the industry, comprising over 220 locations in five Canadian provinces and 13 U.S. states.
-Prior to joining Park Lawn, Mr. Clark founded a successful tourism and hospitality business.
+Andrew Clark currently serves as Chairman and Chief Executive Officer of Triangle Capital Corporation, a specialty finance company.
+Mr. Clark previously served as Chief Executive Officer of Park Lawn Corporation, a TSX-listed issuer from July 2013 to February 2021.
+Prior to this role, Mr. Clark founded a successful tourism and hospitality business.
 The business was ultimately merged with Canada's largest privately held travel company in 2008 and Mr. Clark was bought out in 2011.
 Prior to his experience in the travel industry, Mr. Clark worked in financial analysis and relationship management roles in the mid-market commercial lending business of TD Bank.
 Mr. Clark holds a Honours Bachelor of Arts from Mount Allison University and a Masters of Letters in Management, Economics and Politics from the University of St. Andrews.

-Peter Jelley - Director
+Peter Jelley - Chair of the Board

 Peter Jelley has over 20 years of experience in the investment banking and private equity industry.
 He is the President and Chief Executive Officer of Bulldog Capital Partners Inc., a Toronto-based merchant bank focused on private equity investments and advisory services for growth oriented businesses.
-In addition, Mr. Jelley is the President and

-Chief Executive Officer of Trout River Capital Ltd., a leading investor in amusement and hospitality businesses in Atlantic Canada with successful investments in more than a dozen operating businesses since 1999.
+In addition, Mr. Jelley is the President and Chief Executive Officer of Trout River Capital Ltd., a leading investor in amusement and hospitality businesses in Atlantic Canada with successful investments in more than a dozen operating businesses since 1999.
 Previously, Mr. Jelley served as an investment banker at National Bank Financial Inc. with progressively increasing responsibilities over an approximate 20 year career, serving most recently as Head of Investment Banking.
 Mr. Jelley holds an Honours Bachelor of Arts from the University of King's College, a Master of Science (Economics) from the London School of Economics and a Master of Business Administration from the Harvard Business School.